Multivariate Laguerre polynomials: new results and insights: Introduction and objectives

 Explicitly, we have

 where ${}_{1}F_{1}$ is the confluent hypergeometric function \cite[p.
 443, Eq.
 (18.5.12)]{NIST Handbook}.
-During the past century, a large number of generating functions and expansions have been obtained for the Laguerre polynomials $L_n^{(\alpha)}(z)$ (see, for example, \cite{MCBride-Book-1971}, \cite{Ozmen-2019}, \cite{SanchezRuiz-LopezArtes-Dehesa-2003} and \cite{Srivastava-Manocha-Book-1984}).
-In this note, we pay attention to a class of \emph{multiple generating functions} obtained by Tremblay and Lavertu \cite{Tremblay-Lavertu-1972}, and specifically explore some of their generalizations.
+During the past century, numerous results (e.g., generating functions, expansions, inequalities, and asymptotics) have been obtained for the Laguerre polynomials $L_n^{(\alpha)}(z)$ and their variants (see, for example, \cite{Derezinski-Gas-Vatto-2025}, \cite{Frenzen-Wong-1988}, \cite{Koornwinder-1977}, \cite{Lewandowski-Szynal-1998}, \cite{Niukkanen-1984}, \cite{Ozmen-2019}, \cite{SanchezRuiz-LopezArtes-Dehesa-2003} and \cite{Srivastava-1989}).
+These results have not only motivated new developments in several areas of mathematics, but have also been extensively applied in physics.
+However, the multivariate cases remain largely unexplored.
+In this paper, we pay attention to a certain class of multivariate Laguerre polynomials.